crcx/nga-c/Naje.md

 # Naje

-This is a minimal assembler for the Nga virtual machine instruction set.
+This is a two pass assembler for the Nga virtual machine instruction set.
 It
 provides:

-* single pass implementation
+* two pass implementation
 * labels
 * literals (integers, pointers to labels)
 * symbolic names for all instructions